 ECA administers the Program under policy guidelines established by the Fulbright Foreign Scholarship Board (FFSB) with the assistance of binational commissions and foundations in 49 countries, U.S. embassies in more than 100 other countries and cooperating agencies in the United States.

 ECA is responsible for the U.S. government's overseas educational, cultural and informational programs.

-The FSB, composed of 12 educational and public leaders appointed by the President of the United States, formulates policies for the administration of the Program, establishes criteria for the selection of candidates and selects candidates nominated for awards.
+The FFSB, composed of 12 educational and public leaders appointed by the President of the United States, formulates policies for the administration of the Program, establishes criteria for the selection of candidates and selects candidates nominated for awards.

 Fulbright programs are administered with the assistance of cooperating agencies.
 U.S. citizens interested in the Fulbright Program should contact the cooperating agency that administers the grant program in which they are interested.
 Foreign citizens interested in the Fulbright Program should contact the Fulbright commission in their home country or, where no commission exists, the Public Affairs Section of the U.S. Embassy.
-Contact information by country is available in Participating Countries.